elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> IndexedDB keys can be strings, dates, floating-point numbers, or arrays.
-They must be unique within an object store if it uses in-line keys.
+      <strong>Interview Response:</strong> No, there isn't a specific type of key that must be used in IndexedDB.
+Keys can be of various types, including numbers, strings, dates, and even arrays.
+The choice of key type depends on the data and requirements of your application.
     </div>
   </div>
 </details>